 The pass has a rich history and played a significant role in World War I, making it a popular destination for history buffs and outdoor enthusiasts alike.
 Visitors can explore the nearby town of Kranjska Gora, go hiking or skiing, and enjoy the local cuisine and hospitality.

 Unlike Bled, Lake Bohinj (Bohinjsko Jezero) is almost untouched by modern development —building on the shores of the lake is prohibited.
-Bohinj is an excellent base for hiking, with a number of well-kept mountain paths.
+Bohinj is an excellent base for a relaxed family holiday, with a number of well-kept mountain paths to explore the surroundings.

 The magically beautiful Predjama Castle lies near the village of Predjama 7km (4 miles) northwest of Postojna Cave.
 Built into the rocks of a sheer cliff face, it dates back to the 13th century, though its present Renaissance appearance is largely the result of 16th-century alterations.